What does the future of business have in store for the places where we work?

 Internet of Things

 Based on its size and accessibility alone, the Internet of Things (or IoT) is projected to cause massive shifts in workspace design.
 As the total collection of devices presently connected to the internet, the IoT nebula already totals billions of devices all over the world and is growing at unprecedented rates.
-Present estimates report roughly 30 billion devices connected via IoT technology in 2020.
-In just five years, that number is targeted to more than double.
+Present estimates report roughly 50 billion devices will be connected via IoT technology by 2030.

 IoT boasts a variety of use cases, both in personal and professional settings.
 The same technology that triggers your bedside lamp to turn on at the sound of your morning alarm can be used to alert businesses when products that their customers have purchased develop a defect.
 As such, the potential for IoT to reinvigorate your workspace is only limited by your own ingenuity.
 Some businesses have replaced administrative tasks, such as keeping an inventory of office supplies, with IoT-paired devices, which can place orders autonomically as your stock runs low.
 Others still have used it to moderate office temperatures for a more cost-effective heating or cooling schedule.